-What causes the wind?
+What causes wind?
 Most people do not know that wind is caused by the uneven heating of the atmosphere.
-Air is heated up by the sun which causes it to rise.
+Air is heated up by the sun, which causes it to rise.
 This produces an area of low pressure.
 Cooler air produces an area of high pressure and moves in under the warm air.
-This movement creates wind.
-The direction and strength of the wind are changed by the Earth's environmental surface — meaning: trees and water can change the speed and direction of the wind.
+This pattern of air movement creates wind.
+The direction and strength of the wind are changed by the Earth's environmental surface—which means that the existence of trees, water and various terrain can impact the speed and direction of wind.
 Some locations always have strong winds from a particular direction, while other locations have little wind or winds that change direction frequently.

 Did you know that we can generate energy from the wind?
 For thousands of years, people have converted wind into energy for various work-related reasons.
 Have you ever seen a windmill?
 Windmills have been used to convert wind energy into mechanical (movement) energy for farm tasks, such as pumping water or grinding grain.
 Have you ever seen a modern wind farm?
-Modern wind turbines have special generators that can convert mechanical energy (energy from movement) into electricity.
-Wind is a renewable resource, which means that there will always be wind; therefore, we will always have energy from that wind.
+Modern wind turbines have special generators that convert mechanical energy (energy from movement) into electricity.
+Wind is a renewable resource, which means that more is always available, so we will always have energy from that wind.

 How can we get energy from the wind?

 All electric-generating wind turbines, no matter what size, are comprised of a few basic components: a tower, a rotor (two or three blades mounted on a shaft, like a propeller), a speed-control system, and an electrical generator.
-In order to most effectively capture energy, the wind turbines are mounted on a tower at least 30 meters above ground.
-Often, these wind turbines are assembled in groups; these populations of turbines are known as wind farms.
+To most effectively capture energy, the wind turbines are mounted on a tower that is at least 30 meters above the ground.
+Often, these wind turbines are assembled in groups and collectively called wind farms.

-Another concern that engineers take into consideration is the fact that wind turbines kill thousands of insects, and dead bugs on the blades can significantly reduce the efficiency of the turbines.
+Another concern that engineers take into consideration is the fact that wind turbines kill thousands of insects, and dead bugs on the blades can significantly reduce turbine efficiency.
 Occasionally, utilities must stop turbines and pressure-wash hundreds of blades, which only compounds the power losses already caused by the bugs.
 To reduce the problems caused by insects being beaten against the blades, engineers have designed bug-free turbines using nonstick surfaces and different blade angles.

 An additional environmental design concern includes animal protection.
 For example, a large wind farm in California's Altamont Pass led to the significant loss of golden eagles during the early 1990s.
-However, the Migratory Bird Treaty Act and the Endangered Species Act prohibit the killing of a single bird from a protected species (such as the golden eagle).
-This situation raised concerns about building more wind farms and prompted some design changes.
+Since the Migratory Bird Treaty Act and the Endangered Species Act prohibit the killing of a single bird from a protected species (such as the golden eagle), this situation raised concerns about building more wind farms and prompted some design changes.

-Finally, wind machines can be very inefficient because distribution of wind energy is uneven and unpredictable since the wind does not blow strongly all of the time.
+Finally, wind machines can be very inefficient because the distribution of wind energy is uneven and unpredictable since the wind does not blow strongly all of the time.
 Electrical engineers are devising strategies to ensure that electricity supply meets electricity demand.
-New technologies are being developed to store surplus energy generated during windy periods for use at a calmer time.
+New technologies are being developed to store surplus energy generated during windy periods for use at calmer times.

-- Build and test a model anemometer before presenting this lesson to your class.
+- Build and test a model anemometer before presenting the activity to the class.

 - Cut the cardboard strips to the appropriate lengths.
-(Note: You may need to adjust these a bit depending on the size of your cups).
+Depending on the cup size, you may need to adjust the strip size a bit.

 With the Students

-- Brainstorm with students some advantages and disadvantages of using windpower.
-Write answers on the board.
-(Note: See Background information for examples.)
+- Brainstorm with the class some advantages and disadvantages of using windpower.
+Write their answers on the board.
+(Note: See the Background section for examples.)

-- Distribute a set of supplies to each group.
+- Divide the class into groups of four students each.
+Distribute a set of supplies to each group.

-- Ask the students to cut off the rolled edges of the paper cups.
-This will make them lighter.
+- Direct students to cut off the rolled edges of the paper cups.
+This makes them lighter.